fuad-rahman-biswas/Cafe-Kiosk/README.md

 *Kedai Mamak Pak Din* is a small local mamak stall — the kind of 24-hour, open-air eatery found throughout Malaysia, serving roti, rice/noodle dishes, and drinks like teh tarik.
-This prototype is a **self-order touchscreen kiosk** for the counter — customers browse by category, review and adjust their order, confirm it, and get a digital receipt (with the total rounded to the nearest 5 sen, matching real cash-rounding practice in Malaysia).
+This prototype is a **self-order touchscreen kiosk** for the counter where the customers browse by category, review and adjust their order, confirm it, and get a digital receipt (with the total rounded to the nearest 5 sen, matching real cash-rounding practice in Malaysia).